-PREPA will seek to procure more than 1000 MW of renewable energy or 500 MW of battery storage capacity resources in response to the initial RFP Tranches if such resources are shown to be cost-effective, and if the installation pace is feasible, thus accelerating the level of installations that would otherwise arise from subsequent RFPs.
-Battery energy storage bids can include MW and MWh from existing resources currently not contracted to PREPA, if they meet technical requirements for visibility, control, or other related technical needs.
+PREPA will seek to procure more than 1000The Tranche 1 RFP solicits proposals for at least 1,000 MW of renewable energy orand 500 MW of battery storage capacity resources in response to the initial RFP Tranches if such.
+Greater quantities of renewable generation and energy storage resources are shown tomay be selected if Proponents submit cost-effective, and if the energy resource proposals with feasible installation pace is feasibleplans, thus accelerating the level of installations that would otherwise arise from subsequent RFPs.
+Battery energy Energy storage bids can include MW and MWh from existing resources currently not contracted to PREPA, if they meet technical requirements for visibility, control, or and other related technical needs.